-AAMFT Student Membership.
+AAMFT Student Membership

 Another significant part of the socialization process in becoming an MFT is in interaction with professionals in the field.
 The program requires that students become Student Members in AAMFT as a requirement of beginning the practicum and are strongly encouraged to participate in the state organization's activities.
-Such activities include: Conferences, committee work and other volunteer work, group discussions, social activities, study groups for the state MFT exam, and other professionally related activities.
-Benefits include: Discounts on liability insurance, attendance at conferences, and other activities; ability to attend conferences free in exchange for volunteer services at the conferences, receipt of the organization's newsletters and Journal of Marital and Family Therapy, and updates on the changes that are occurring rapidly in the field.
-Students often strive for the achievement of Clinical Membership following the completion of their Master's degree, which represents a minimal level of competence and training.
+Such activities include Conferences, committee work and other volunteer work, group discussions, social activities, study groups for the state MFT exam, and other professionally related activities.
+Benefits include Discounts on liability insurance, attendance at conferences, access to the organization's magazine and the Journal of Marital and Family Therapy, and updates on the changes that are occurringrapidly in the field.
+Students often strive for the achievement of Clinical Membership following the completion of their master's degree, which represents a minimal level of competence and training.
 To join, go to www.aamft.org, click "Not a member yet?" in the light blue box in the upper-right of the home page, and follow the links.

-AAMFT Clinical Membership.
+AAMFT Clinical Membership

 On completing graduate work, MFTs often join the AAMFT organization as either Pre-Clinical or Clinical Fellows.
-Pre-Clinical Fellows are graduates who are working toward meeting specific criteria for clinical membership, such as licensing.
-Clinical Fellows may advertise themselves as such in advertisements and telephone directories, and are considered by their peers and the general public to meet the top standards of the profession.
+Pre-Clinical Fellows are graduates who are working toward meeting specific criteria for clinical membership, such aslicensing.
+Clinical Fellows may advertise themselves as such in advertisements and telephone directories and are considered by their peers and the general public to meet the top standards of the profession.
 Clinical Fellows of AAMFT are eligible for Clinical Membership by holding a state license in MFT.
 This means that graduates who complete the post-degree requirements for licensure may apply for Clinical Membership to AAMFT.
 However, in Connecticut, such membership does not work the other way around: Licensing is not tied to AAMFT organizational membership.
-This is not true in all states.
+To apply for membership, please go to the AAMFT membership website.